 Symptoms of sepsis usually include fever, tachycardia (rapid heartbeat, over 90-100 times per minute), tachypneic (rapid breathing), an elevated white blood cell count, muscular aches, lethargy, and weakness.
 Normally, a combination of two or more of these symptoms is an indicator of sepsis.
 To diagnose sepsis in its early stages, doctors look for an ill-appearing patient, with a temperature, with abnormal vital signs and high or low blood pressure.

-An indication of severe sepsis is the above mentioned symptoms, accompanied by organ dysfunction.
+An indication of severe sepsis is the above-mentioned symptoms, accompanied by organ dysfunction.
 This can lead to septic shock if not treated immediately.Treatment

-Once a diagnosis of sepsis occurs, it is extremely important to receive fast treatment.
+Once a diagnosis of sepsis occurs, it is imperative to receive fast treatment.
 An important prognostic indicator for patients with MRSA infection and sepsis is the time from the onset of signs and symptoms of infection to treatment.
 Left untreated, infections of the skin and underlying soft tissues can progress locally and may also disseminate systemically thru the blood stream to multiple organs.
 Accordingly, signs of sepsis merit an emergency situation, requiring to recognize and be conscious of the signs.
-Most medical malpractice cases stem from failure to recognize the signs of infection and initiate appropriate treatment.
+Most medical malpractice cases stem from a failure to recognize the signs of infection and initiate appropriate treatment.

 Patients with sepsis and septic shock require aggressive management.
 This typically includes including antibiotic therapy, fluids hemodynamic support, vasopressors, and sometimes surgical removal of the infection.
 Opiate narcotics and sedatives are ineffective in treating the type of bacterial infection that causes sepsis.
-The consequences of failure to treat sepsis promptly is severe.
+The consequences of failure to treat sepsis promptly are severe.
 Patients often go into septic shock, have organ failure, and then die.Sample Settlements and Verdicts

 Below are some examples of jury verdicts and settlements in Maryland and other states that deal with sepsis cases.
-These can be used as a first look at what is involved after the failure to diagnose or treat sepsis properly, and to see what a case could be worth.
+These can be used as a first look at what is involved in the failure to diagnose or treat sepsis properly claims, and to see what a case could be worth.
 Remember that there are many different variables involved in each case, so it can be difficult to predict the value of a claim based on these past settlements and verdicts.
 But these do provide some insight generally into the value of these cases.

 - 2015, Pennsylvania: $500,000 Verdict.
 A 42-year old male has received surgery and was transferred to a rehabilitation center, with a medical history including chronic obstructive pulmonary disease, asthma, and diabetes, and was to receive antibiotics to prevent an infection.
 He is not given these antibiotics, and develops a fever and fluctuating oxygen levels.
 These signs lead the physician to call his doctor, who orders that he takes Tylenol instead of examining him.
 After a few days without change, the doctor orders a panel to be done, showing the patient to be in respiratory distress.
-He is ordered to the ER, but dies the following day from sepsis as a result of his respiratory distress.
-Plaintiffs argue that the hospital staff and doctor were negligent in assessing the patient for signs of infection or sepsis, and allowing him to feel suffocated for 11 hours.
+He is ordered to the ER but dies the following day from sepsis as a result of his respiratory distress.
+Plaintiffs argue that the hospital staff and doctor were negligent in assessing the patient for signs of infection or sepsis and allowing him to feel suffocated for 11 hours.
 The jury agrees, awarding $500,000.

 - 2013, Maryland, Prince George's County: $9,500,000 Verdict.
 A two-week old infant has cerebral palsy, moderate mental retardation with speech and learning deficits, and a seizure disorder as the result of a delay in a diagnosis of sepsis and meningitis after a visit to the emergency room at Laurel Regional Hospital in Prince George's County.
 While at the ER, the nurse fails to report the abnormal blood culture results to the physician, and the results are not reviewed nor was a report of them sent to the patient's regular pediatrician.
-The plaintiff claims the nurse violated the standard of care by failing to properly document her response to the abnormal lab results, failing to act upon receiving the results, and failing to provide the patient's pediatrician with the information.
+The plaintiff claims the nurse violated the standard of care by failing to properly document her response to the abnormal lab results, failing to act upon receiving the results and failing to provide the patient's pediatrician with the information.
 The plaintiff also claims the hospital is liable, as it is in charge of the nurse.
 A jury finds the nurse to be negligent and the hospital, through its employee, to be in breach of an adequate standard of care, resulting in injury to the plaintiff.
 The plaintiff was awarded $9,500,000.

 - 2013, Virginia: $1,925,000 Verdict.
 A female suffers from an untreated spinal epidural abscess, leading to septic shock, and resulting in her placement on a ventilator for the remainder of her life.
 She argues that the doctors failed to diagnose her epidural abscess and further failed to consult specialists for the treatment of sepsis.
 The jury awards her $1,925,000.